colors-blind/basic_data_structure/README.md

-## code idea from the pdf by Nick Parlante and hackerrank.com
+## code idea from the pdf by Nick Parlante, hackerrank.com and leetcode.com